 Amber Tamblyn is an acclaimed poet and has been nominated for the Emmy, Golden Globe, and Independent Spirit Awards for her work as a film and television actress.
 Her collections of poetry, prose, and artwork include Plenty Of Ships, Of The Dawn, The Loneliest, Free Stallion, Bang Ditto, and Listening in the Dark: Women Reclaiming the Power of Intuition.
 Her work has been published in The New York Quarterly, The San Francisco Chronicle, Poets & Writers, Pank Magazine, Teen Vogue, Cosmopolitan, Interview, Bust, and other journals.
-She is the co-founder of the nonprofit Write Now Poetry Society, which works to build an audience for unique poetry events (www.writenowpoets.org).
+She is the co-founder of the nonprofit Write Now Poetry Society, which works to build an audience for unique poetry events.
 Amber’s directorial debut was in 2016 with Paint it Black, a film based on the book of the same name by Janet Fitch.
 In her book Era of Ignition, Tamblyn presents a personal exploration of feminism during divisive times through the lens of her own experiences and of others.
-Amber lives in New York City with her betrothed, comedian David Cross.
+Amber lives in New York City with her husband, comedian David Cross.

-In her own words: “Sip someone else’s logic then spit it out.
+In her own words: “Sip someone else’s logic then spit it out.”